rhdevs/rhapp-backend/README.md

 * Pagination - "page=1"
 * Filtering - use parameter name eg: "startTime"

-**Important note, get MongoDB 101 Slide from Junxiang or your BE Head to learn MongoDB further**
+**Important note, get MongoDB 101 Slide from Junxiang or your BE Head to learn MongoDB further, also get db.py from the repl.it or your BE Head**

 # Git Practice